 In order to address high probability high impact external and operational risks, LITE-ON has made the risk management plan an integral part of the risk culture.
 The plan focuses on "raising safety awareness", "improving critical asset protection", and "establishing safety systems and rules", all of which are interconnected.

 - Raising safety awareness

 The Risk Management Department arranges regular training and seminars to help employees learn from past mistakes, and hence raise their awareness towards safety and risk management.

 Important equipment, logistics processes, and final products are inspected every year in order to examine the practices at individual business units from product design and production to liability risk management after sales.

 - Establishing safety systems and rules

 Through regular inspections and improvements, LITE-ON is able to optimize the risk profiles of its production sites, reducing the possibility of accidents and hence minimizing loss of workers, plant, equipment, raw materials, and operations.

-＊Details of risk management in terms of financial, environmental, and social concerns above are shown in the annual report and appropriate chapters of this report.
+＊Details of risk management in terms of financial, environmental, and social concerns above are shown in the Annual Report and the appropriate chapters of the CSR Report.